EcuadorExplorer.com HOME

-Farreando in Ecuador
+Holidays in Ecuador

-Ecuador is a country with a thriving tradition of parties (farras) and celebration.
-Indeed, most months include at least one major festival or long weekend, which usually involve colorful ceremonies and lavish feasts.
-Because Ecuador is over 90% Roman Catholic, most of the country's major holidays and celebrations follow the liturgical calendar of the Roman Catholic Church.
-Boasting the year's most extravagant festivities, these holidays can often be appreciated best in highland indigenous villages where days of nonstop feasting, drinking, dancing, and performing ancient rituals give traditional Catholic holidays a distinctly Andean feel.
+Because Ecuador is over 90% Roman Catholic, most of the country’s major holidays and celebrations follow the liturgical calendar of the Roman Catholic Church.
+Boasting the year’s most extravagant festivities, these holidays can often be appreciated best in highland indigenous villages where days of nonstop feasting, drinking, dancing and performing ancient rituals give traditional Catholic holidays a distinctly Andean feel.
 Most of the remaining holidays are celebrated to commemorate important political or historical events and achievements.

 While holidays offer visitors an extraordinary glimpse at Ecuadorian culture and a unique opportunity to mingle with locals, they can also cause frustration by virtually shutting down the country.
-Often, banks, businesses, and governmental offices close, and popular tourist destinations become overrun.
-Therefore, visitors' experiences during holidays depend on how well they plan.
+Often, banks, businesses and governmental offices close, and popular tourist destinations become overrun.
+Therefore, visitors’ experiences during holidays depend on how well they plan.
 Use the following guidelines to plan your holiday experience:

 • Find out ahead of time when holidays are;